 - Annual HVAC maintenance: Hire an HVAC service to perform maintenance services on your heating and cooling units once a year.
 The tune-up will keep your system in optimal condition and alert you to small problems that could become major repairs.
 A good time of year to schedule maintenance is during the spring or fall, before the weather gets too hot or too cold.

 - Mind the ductwork: When your homes constantly seems dusty, has uneven temperatures, smells musty, feels too humid or has unusually high energy bills, hire an expert to clean and inspect the ductwork.
 Leaks in ductwork negatively affect an HVAC system’s performance and send conditioned air into spaces that you don’t use, like between the walls.

 - Find a reputable HVAC company now: Don’t wait until you need a repair to search for a company that you can trust.
 Searching for one in advance gives you time to research and vet different contractors.
 A good company is one that has served your area for several years, provides emergency services, and specializes in a variety of home comfort systems.

 The HVAC system is one of the features that attracted you to your new home.
 Maximize its life and your energy savings by keeping it in good shape.
 If you ever have questions about your heating and cooling units, never hesitate to get in touch with AAA Heating & Cooling.
-We’ve proudly served the Portland and Vancouver metro areas since 1961, and can’t wait to become your trusted HVAC expert.
+We’ve proudly served the Portland metro areas since 1961, and can’t wait to become your trusted HVAC expert.